theworldaccordingtosound/theworldaccordingtosound.github.io/pages/live.md

 ---
 layout: default
-title: World According to Sound Live!
+title: World According to Sound Live
 permalink: /live/
 exclude_header: true
 ---

-<div class='tour-header'>The World According to Sound Live!</div>
+<div class='tour-header'>The World According to Sound Live</div>
 <div class='tour-header-image'></div>
 <div class='tour-photo-credit'>Photo Credit: <a href="http://www.vigfusson.com/">Gundi Vigfusson</a></div>>

 We’re touring the East Coast again this October with our live show and lecture series!
 We’d love to come perform for you and talk about radio, journalism, and sound.
-Book us! [link to BOOK US section]
+Book us!

 The Live Show

 We set up a ring of loudspeakers, pass out eye masks, turn off the lights, and move sounds all around the room.

-PHOTO GALLERY [6 or 7 Photos of performance spaces]
+PHOTO GALLERY

 You will hear bridges and ants and the gurgle of mud pots.
 You will be transported inside another person's head, and back in time a hundred years to the streets of Berlin.
 You’ll fly out into space and bore deep inside the bowels of the earth.
 There is a musical washing machine, sonorous sporting events, and the disturbing howl Marco Polo heard while crossing the Gobi Desert.
 There's absolutely nothing to see.
 It will be a spectacle entirely for the ears.